SichaoFu/Personal_Homepage/index.md

 #### Book Chapters
 * **Sichao Fu**, Weifeng Liu.
 How to Better Preserve the Locality and Similarity Relationships between Remote Sensing Images for Graph
 Convolutional Networks?
-Generalization with Deep Learning: For Improvement on Sensing Capability, World Scientific.
-Accepted.
+Generalization with Deep Learning: For Improvement on Sensing Capability, World Scientific, Accepted.

 ---